 A diet rich in fruits and vegetables, whole grains, lean protein (especially fatty fish, like salmon) and good fats (like avocados, nuts and olive oil) may reduce your risk of diabetes and other chronic illnesses like heart disease and cancer.

 To reduce your diabetes risk or manage your diabetes, physical activity is key.
 "Exercise increases your muscles as well as insulin sensitivity," says Hartman.
 "Simple exercise is a great way to make your muscles sensitive to insulin and also make your body utilize your insulin levels better.
 This can be gentle movement, like walking."

 "Any activity can improve insulin sensitivity and slow the progression to diabetes," says Kathleen Wyne, MD, Ph.D., an endocrinologist at The Ohio State University Wexner Medical Center.
 Seriously: Every little bit helps, whether you walk around the block, go for a light run, or fire up the treadmill.
 The American Diabetes Association advises doing 150 minutes of moderate-intensity exercise (like brisk walking) every week.
-And to get through life at your healthiest, don't miss these First Signs You Have a Serious Illness.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.